The Dynamics output driver generates simulation state (

 Force all simulation OPs to be reset.
 This includes DOP Networks, POP SOPs, and other OPs that cache their results.

 This is the safest way to render out a simulation, because it starts the simulation from scratch and discards any partial simulations you might have done with different parameters.
-However, throwing away an already-cooked simulation can be expensive, especially for relatively slow solvers such as fluids.
+However, throwing away and already-cooked simulation can be expensive, especially for slow solvers such as fluids.